'Blanketeers' donate over 500 blankets

-The Charles County Chapter of Project Linus recently collected and sewed over 500 blankets in one day, to be given to local nonprofit organizations in Southern Maryland and Prince George’s County, as part of the national organization’s Make a Blanket Day.
+The Charles County Chapter of Project Linus recently collected and sewed over 500 blankets in one day, to be given to local nonprofit organizations in Southern Maryland and surrounding communities, as part of the national organization’s Make a Blanket Day.

 “No words to say except WOW!” volunteer coordinator Karen Huff said in an email this week.
 “Our 46 Make A Blanket Day Blanketeers outdid themselves this year.
 We collected/made and completed 561 blankets this year.”